verhas/jScriptBasic/README.md

   <dependency>
     <groupId>com.scriptbasic</groupId>
     <artifactId>jscriptbasic</artifactId>
-    <version>1.0.5</version>
+    <version>2.0.0</version>
   </dependency>
 ```

-and then use the JSR223 defined scripting interface or use the ScriptBasic native integration API.
+and then use the JSR223 defined scripting interface or use the ScriptBasic specific integration API.

-The simplest way is to
+The simplest way is to use the line

 ```
      ScriptBasic.getEngine().eval("PRINT \"hello world\"");
 ```

-get an execution engine and `eval()` the program source.
+to get an execution engine and `eval()` the program source.
 There are other possibilities.
 You can
 specify the file where the source code is, a `java.io.Reader` to read the source code and
 there are even more advanced possibilities.